 The Hoomanist is a solo project.
 I am the only one taking care of guests, web servers, graphics, audio editing, and publishing.
-It's fun, it's therapeutic, and it's far from the bullshit of "niches" and "marketing" content.
-It's also far from the noise of social media and requires strong attention from the listeners.
-I don't try to sell anything, this is my exercise in listening.
-The Hoomanist is the name that I gave to sharing this process with you.
+It's fun, it's therapeutic, and it's far from the bullshit of "niches" and creating something for the sole purpose of market it.
+The conversations require strong attention from the listeners.
+I don't try to sell anything because this is my exercise in listening.
+The Hoomanist is just the name that I gave to sharing this process with you.

 I see a lot of material published with the intent to provoke a clash of extreme views.
-While I love discussion, we should always keep in mind that we are more similar than different.
-The Hoomanist is my active contribution to bridge different views through conversation.
-To remind myself that tough arguments are a great tool to grow if accompanied by reciprocal respect.
+The Hoomanist is my active contribution to respectfully bridge different views through conversation.
+To remind myself that tough arguments are a great tool to grow together when accompanied by reciprocal respect.

 Why "Hoomanist" and Not "Humanist"?

 I sit and chat with a person for a certain amount of time (say, 60 minutes, or 180).
 Before our meeting, I research and learn about them as much as I can.
-When we sit, I do my best to listen their story.
-After talking, I take their photo for their cover picture.
-Sometimes neonavocado takes one.
+When we sit, I do my best to forget it.
+Why?
+It's more important to listen their story.
+After talking, I take their photo for cover picture.
+Sometimes neonavocado does.

-During the following weeks, I edit the audio to create a radio program.
-Every episode features on average 1100 cuts of pauses and silences.
-That's a lot, what's my reason?
-To improve the listening experience while keeping the guest's intentions almost intact.
-When it's time for publishing, I share it on this website and on all the major podcast platforms.
+During the following weeks I edit the audio, prepare transcripts, pictures, and posts.
+Every episode features on average 1100 cuts.
+That's a lot, what's the reason?
+It's mostly pauses and silences, to improve the listening experience while keeping the context almost intact.

 I upload backups of masters and unedited versions on many remote servers.
-I am a host in two ways: for the show and of this website, interacting both with guests and web servers.
+I am a host in two ways: for the show and of this website, interacting both with guests and code.
 I manage the Linux server, code, audio editing, graphic design, writing, and distribution.

 I'm not trying to steal your attention by implementing dark patterns.
 Like Prof. Linnea Gandhi explained to me: "attention is the most valuable currency of our times".
 I want my attention to be respected, so I do my best to respect yours.
 I prefer to ask you to stop, take some time, and choose to listen to whatever words a guest might have to share with us.

-No promo codes for mattresses or toothbrushes.
-Want a new mattress, or a semi-okay toothbrush?
-Great.
-I hope you sleep better and that your teeth get cleaner and cleaner, but that's not my responsibility.
-I'm asking other people about their lives, not trying to make a living by making you use promotional codes.
+No ads, no promo codes for mattresses.
+Want a new mattress or semi-okay toothbrushes?
+Great, there are plenty of podcasts out there for those.
+I hope you sleep better and your teeth get cleaner and cleaner, but that's not my responsibility.
+I'm asking other people about their lives, not trying to make a living by tricking you into using promotional codes.
 But to find guests, record, edit, publish, over and over, still costs money.
-That's why this project and I need your support.
+That's why this project and I need your support now.

-With your help, I can keep doing this indefinitely.
+Only with your help, I can keep doing this.

 I need to sustain the basic infrastructure for the show, and I want to add more features in the future.
-One of them is human-curated transcripts, to make the archive accessible to everyone.
-That's possible because of a handful of supporting members (thank you).
+Like human-curated transcripts, currenlty possible because of supporting members (thank you).
 Want to see new episodes released regularly?
-If you have enough resources available, please support my work now by becoming a patron.
-Otherwise, you can help by letting a friend know about The Hoomanist.
-This is the one important thing I am asking your help with.
+If you have enough resources available, please support my work now.